Lars-Kool/CleWin_IPGG/doc/Manual.md

 "Installation" of this library is very simple, here we will guide you through the process.
 1. First download the repository either by clicking the the green **Code** button, followed by "Download ZIP", and then unzipping the folder, or by cloning the repository `git clone https://github.com/Lars-Kool/CleWin_IPGG` in a folder of your choosing (need to have [**Git**](https://www.git-scm.com/) installed).
-2. Next add the library to CleWin by clicking "**File->Open Library**", and selecting the "Basic_shapes.cif" file in the folder you just downloaded. **Add image of file-open library**
+2. Next add the library to CleWin by clicking "**File->Open Library**", and selecting the "Basic_shapes.cif" file in the folder you just downloaded.

 <img src="../rsc/Open_library.png" alt="Open library menu in CleWin" width=300px/>